How to Find an Electrician for EV Charger Installation

 How do I find a qualified electrician for EV charger installation?

 Look for a licensed electrician with residential experience.
-Check your state’s licensing board, ask for references, and get 2–3 quotes.
+Check your state’s licensing board, ask for references, and get 2 to 3 quotes.
 Avoid electricians who quote a panel upgrade without running a load calculation first.

 How much should an electrician charge for EV charger installation?

-A fair price for a straightforward Level 2 charger installation (circuit addition only) is $500–$1,500.
+A fair price for a straightforward Level 2 charger installation (circuit addition only) is $500 to $1,500.
 This includes a 50A breaker, 6-gauge wire run, and a NEMA 14-50 outlet or hardwired connection.
 If quoted $3,000+, ask if a panel upgrade is truly necessary.

 Should I use Qmerit or an independent electrician?